-Students placed in developmental writing and reading courses must be enrolled in these courses during every semester of attendance until they receive a grade of "P" in these courses.
-Grades of "P" must be received in these courses prior to having attempted a total of 16 non-developmental credits from the time of assessment.
+Students placed in developmental writing and/or reading courses must be enrolled in these courses during every semester of attendance until they receive a grade of "DVP" in these courses.
+This passing grade must be received in these courses prior to having attempted a total of 16 non-developmental credits from the time of assessment.

 Students placed in developmental math courses must complete these courses, even though there may not be a specific math requirement in their curriculum.
-If students have not successfully completed these courses (MAT 010 and MAT 020) by the time they have attempted 24 non-developmental credits, they must enroll in these courses every semester until they receive a grade of "P".
+If students have not successfully completed these courses (MAT 010 and MAT 020) by the time they have attempted 24 non-developmental credits, they must enroll in these courses every semester until they receive a grade of "DVP".

-Grades of "P" must be received in all developmental courses into which students have been placed prior to applying for graduation.
+Grades of "DVP" must be received in all developmental courses into which students have been placed prior to applying for graduation.